← All homes

 Restoration and Renewal (2007–08)

-The kitchen’s update features addition of pot lights and two skylights; sleek, white cabinetry that provides an abundance of storage; a backsplash of back-painted glass that has a warm, silvery ambiance and no grout lines, so is a snap to clean.
+The kitchen update included the addition of recessed lighting and two skylights, along with sleek, white cabinetry that provides an abundance of storage.
+A backsplash of back-painted glass adds a warm, silvery ambiance.

-The powder room and main bathroom were updated; the latter being reconfigured as an ensuite at that time.
+The powder room and main bathroom were updated; with the latter being reconfigured as an ensuite.

 Second Renovation (2013–14)

 A second renovation was undertaken in 2013-14.
-The living room’s textured glitter ceiling was removed to add pot lights; the new ceiling replicated the original one.
+The living room’s textured glitter ceiling was removed to add recessed lighting; the new ceiling replicated the original.
 A gas insert was installed in the existing fireplace, and new carpeting laid.

 Outdoor Features and Finishing Touches